This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - When you are finished, secure the last bandage.
 Try to end the bandage in a place that is not in a skin fold or at your knee joint.

-- Woolen residual limb socks: Wear a woolen residual limb sock when caregivers say you no longer need to wrap your residual limb.
+- Woolen residual limb socks: Wear a woolen residual limb sock when healthcare providers say you no longer need to wrap your residual limb.
 This keeps the limb clean and comfortable.
 Wash the woolen socks gently in cool water and soap to keep them from shrinking.
 Dry the socks flat on a towel to prevent stretching.
 Replace the sock if it gets torn.

 For support and more information: